timeseriesadmin/timeseriesadmin/DEVELOPMENT.md

 Yarn is used for dependency management.
 Eslint provides JS linting.
 Flow is used for type hinting.
+CI is ensured with CircleCI.
+Coverage reports are uploaded to Codecov service.

 ## Build development environment